junit-team/junit5-samples/README.md

 ## Vanilla Jupiter on Gradle ![badge-jdk-8] ![badge-tool-gradle] ![badge-junit-jupiter]

-The [junit5-vanilla-gradle] sample demonstrates just the bare minimum configuration for getting started with JUnit Jupiter using the Gradle build system.
+The [junit5-vanilla-gradle] sample demonstrates the bare minimum configuration for getting started with JUnit Jupiter using the Gradle build system.

 ## Vanilla Jupiter on Maven ![badge-jdk-8] ![badge-tool-maven] ![badge-junit-jupiter]

-The [junit5-vanilla-maven] sample demonstrates just the bare minimum configuration for getting started with JUnit Jupiter using the Maven build system.
+The [junit5-vanilla-maven] sample demonstrates the bare minimum configuration for getting started with JUnit Jupiter using the Maven build system.

 ## Gradle Consumer ![badge-jdk-8] ![badge-tool-gradle] ![badge-junit-platform] ![badge-junit-jupiter] ![badge-junit-vintage]